BRC (RILY)

 nullAI Analysis | Feedback

-Bryant R. Riley co-founded Huberman-Riley in 1991 and later founded B. Riley & Co. (now B. Riley Securities, Inc.) in 1997, serving as its CEO from 1997 to 2006.
-He has been the Chairman of B. Riley Financial since June 2014 and Co-Chief Executive Officer since July 2018.
-Mr. Riley has also served as Chairman for several Special Purpose Acquisition Companies (SPACs), including B. Riley Principal Merger Corp and B. Riley Principal Merger Corp II, leading multiple de-SPAC transactions.
+Bryant R. Riley is a co-founder of B. Riley & Co., which he established in 1997.
+He served as CEO of B. Riley & Co., LLC from 1997 to 2006.
+He has been Chairman of B. Riley Financial since June 2014 and Co-CEO since July 2018.
+Mr. Riley also served as Chairman for several Special Purpose Acquisition Companies (SPACs), including B. Riley Principal Merger Corp and B. Riley Principal Merger Corp II, leading multiple de-SPAC transactions.
+B. Riley Financial itself was formed through a strategic consolidation, including B. Riley & Co. and Great American Group, leading to its NASDAQ listing.

-Alan Forman serves as Executive Vice President, General Counsel, and Secretary at B. Riley Financial, Inc.
+Alan N. Forman serves as Executive Vice President, General Counsel, and Secretary of B. Riley Financial, Inc..
+He plays a crucial role in overseeing the legal and corporate governance aspects of the company.

 AI Analysis | Feedback